hakanu/blog/_posts/2015-10-05-fix-pymongo-auth-problem-mongodb.markdown

 - If using pymongo from lib folder

+  - Fix the version in requirements.txt, as of today, latest version is 3.0.3, you can check it out from [here](https://pypi.python.org/pypi/pymongo/).

+    `pymongo==3.0.3`

+  - Upgrade the packages:

 	`sudo pip install -r requirements.txt -t lib/ --upgrade`

 - Redeploy.
 This will hopefully fix your heroku and Google App Engine deployment with pymongo.